zzxwill/oss/intl.en-US/Developer Guide/Access and control/Endpoints.md

 ## Access OSS through an intranet {#section_r14_5vv_tdb .section}

 Intranet refers to the internal communication networks among Alibaba Cloud products.
-For example, you access OSS through ECS or configure the origin fetch function through Alibaba Cloud CDN.
+For example, you access OSS through ECS.
 In an intranet, the inbound and outbound traffic is free.
 If the ECS instance and the OSS bucket are in the same region, we recommend that you use an intranet to access OSS.

 You can access OSS through an intranet by using either of the following methods:

 -   Method 1: Use the URL to access OSS resource.
 The URL is constructed as follows:

     ```
-    <Schema>://<Bucket>.<Intranet Endpoint>/<Object> , where:
+    <Schema>://<Bucket>.<IntranetEndpoint>/<Object>, where:
       Schema is HTTP or HTTPS.
       Bucket is your OSS storage space.
       Endpoint is the access domain name for the region of a bucket.
 Enter the intranet endpoint here.